NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 - \1) HVAC Heating type: Non-ducted heating and None2) Geometry building SF: Mobile, Single family attached, Single family detached3) Geometry building MF: Multi-Family with 2 - 4 Units, Multi-Family with 5+ Units4) Vintage Lump: 20yrs binsHomes having ducted heat pump for heating and electricity fuel is assumed to haveducted heat pump for cooling (seperating from central AC category)

 - \Homes having non-ducted heat pump for heating is assumed to have non-ducted heat pumpfor cooling

+- \For Alaska, we are using a field in ARIS that lumps muti-family 2-4 units and multi-family 5+ units buildings together.
+Data from the American Community Survey is used to distribute the between these two building types.

+- \For Alaska, we are not modelling any central and room AC.

+- \For Alaska, cooling systems are never shared.

 Options